awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Workload.md

 END
 ```

 You can save server\-side trace results to a database table and use the database table as the workload for the Tuning Advisor by using the fn\_trace\_gettable function\.
-The following commands load the results of all files named RDSTrace\.trc in the D:\\rdsdbdata\\Log directory, including all rollover files like RDSTrace\_1\.trc, into a table named RDSTrace in the current database:
+The following commands load the results of all files named RDSTrace\.trc in the D:\\rdsdbdata\\Log directory, including all rollover files like RDSTrace\_1\.trc, into a table named RDSTrace in the current database\.

 ```
 SELECT * INTO RDSTrace